Tips for hiking in the norwegian mountains with a dog

 7. Watch out for frostbite

 Your dog can also get frostbite if they are exposed to the cold over time.
 Some areas are more exposed than others, such as the ears, paws, tail, and genitals.
-Should an accident occur, by all means do not rub the dog hot - this can damage the skin.
+Should an accident occur, by all means do not rub the affected area to warm it up - this can damage the skin.
 Frostbite should be treated by a veterinarian.
 If your dog is thin-furred, bring a heating blanket or a mat for the breaks.

-8. Take good care of your puppy in the cold
+8. Be aware of puppies in the cold

-The puppy does not have the same ability to regulate its body temperature as an adult dog, and is therefore more prone to low temperatures.
+Puppies do not have the same ability to regulate its body temperature as an adult dog, and is therefore more prone to low temperatures.
 The same applies to dog breeds with thinner or little fur.
-Be considerate of young dogs and feel free to bring a heating blanket/underlay.
+Be considerate of young dogs and feel free to bring a heating blanket or insulated mat.

 9. Remember extra food